slytomcat/yd-qgo/README.md

 		Alow debugging messages to be sent to stderr

-Note that yandex-disk CLI utility must be installed and connection to cloud disk mast be configured for usage the yd-go utility.
+Note that yandex-disk CLI utility must be installed and connection to cloud disk mast be configured for usage the yd-qgo utility.